enochnord/Color-Game-Project/README.md

 # Color-Game-Project
-Game that involves the correct selection of a displayed rgb value.
+Game that involves the correct selection of a displayed rgb value

-The game is in development and is almost complete.
+The game is now complete

+There may be future additions to the game